-The mission of London Computational Solutions is to deliver high order CFD technology to commercial engineering challenges.
-Our goal is to resolve turbulence to provide an accurate design tool that can displace wind tunnels.
+The mission of London Computational Solutions is to deliver advanced CFD technology to commercial engineering challenges.
+Our goal is to resolve turbulence to provide an accurate design tool that can displace wind tunnels and to develop innovative design technology to exploit this.

 Mark undertook his doctorate in 3D boundary layer laminar-turbulent transition prediction techniques for supersonic transport swept wings (what should have been Concorde's replacement) in Cambridge and then joined Rolls-Royce Aerospace (RR) to design jet engine compressors.
 He followed this with a spell in the RR Aerothermal Methods team developing and applying aerodynamics and structural design techniques in all areas of jet engine technology.
 Mark has also worked on turbo-chargers, combustion, oil tankers, HVAC and acoustics and for 12 years Formula 1 Racing cars at McLaren Racing (winning 44 races out of a total of 207).
 He has a track-record and passion for developing new fluid dynamics numerical techniques and rapidly deploying them in the real world environment to improve product performance.
-Mark is also a FAST runner (the reason he thinks we made him CEO), with a 10.8s 100m to his name but he tends to be a little cagey when asked if he can still do it in this time.
+After a short stint as Chief CAE Engineer at Gordon Murray Design, Mark is now a Deputy Director at the Dept for Business, Energy and Industrial Design (BEIS) responsible for Programme Delivery of Science and Innovation for Climate and Energy.
+Mark is also a FAST runner, with a 10.8s 100m to his name, but he tends to be a little cagey when asked if he can still do it in this time.

 Spencer Sherwin is Professor of Computational Fluid Mechanics in the Aeronautics Department at Imperial College London.
 He is a world leading expert in the development and application of high order methods applied to aeronautical, automotive and biomedical flows completing his doctorate in Princeton.
 He leads a team of researchers focusing on the development and application of parallel spectral/hp element techniques for solving partial differential equations, applying these techniques using direct numerical simulation and stability analysis to a range of applications including biomedical flows and separated/bluff body flows of relevance to offshore engineering and vehicle aerodynamics.
 Spencer definitely has the FAST thing nailed, his Chair is sponsored by a Formula 1 team.